14- Day Aftercare for Microblading: Fail-proof Secrets to a Worry-free Journey!

-Why Should You Take Care Of Your Eyebrows, Aftercare for Microblading?
+Why Should You Take Extra Care Of Your Eyebrows After Treatment?

 What To Expect After Microblading

 If you want to achieve your dream eyebrows, it’s crucial to be extra careful in the first stage of the microblading healing process.
-To give you an idea of what is about to happen during your microblading healing process, we provided a guide from day 1 to day 30.
+To give you an idea of what is about to happen during your microblading healing process, here’s a quick guide from day 1 to day 30.

-Your brows might seem that it has “fallen off.”
-It’s important to note that the wounds should be closed at this stage, so if you’re feeling self-conscious about the light look, don’t worry because better days of your brows are yet to come.
-DO NOT PUT ANY MAKEUP on top of your healing brows as it may cause damage to your skin.
+Your brows might seem as if they’ve “fallen off.”
+It’s important to note that the wounds should be closed at this stage.
+Hence, if you’re feeling self-conscious about the light look, don’t worry because better days of your brows are yet to come.
+Just remember, DO NOT PUT ANY MAKEUP on top of your healing brows as it may cause damage to your skin.

 Step by Step Microblading Aftercare Process